AchoiCode-Lab/AI-diff-review-service/SUBMISSION.md

 ## AI assistance and judgment

 I used Codex for implementation and edge-case review.
-I rejected scanning raw diff text with regex alone: that would match removed/context/header lines and lose the required new-file line numbers, so the service parses unified hunks first.
+I rejected scanning raw diff text with regex alone that would match removed/context/header lines and lose the required new-file line numbers, so the service parses unified hunks first.

 ## More time